Jayway007/Offense-and-Defense/Defense/Security-Operation/Solution/Cloud Security/Containerization/README.md

 ## Kubernetes:
- Kubernets is a container orchestration platform that automates the deployment,
+ Kubernets is a container orchestration platform that automates the deployment, scaling and management of containerized applications.
+Kubernets manages the containers by creating and managing a set of abstractions, such as pods, services, and deployments, that provides a higher-level view of the containers.

 # Process